 Required Technician Certification Levels

-All technicians handling refrigerants must hold an appropriate EPA Section 608 certification.
-Employers are responsible for verifying technician credentials and maintaining compliance logs.
+All technicians must hold the appropriate EPA Section 608 certification.
+Employers should verify credentials and maintain compliance logs.
+See comprehensive guide to four main types of welding certifications relevant to handling vessels.

 Documentation and Reporting Best Practices